SiliconLabs/proprietary_rail/rail_direct_mode_detector/README.md

 #### `SL_DIRECT_MODE_DETECTOR_TX_FIFO_SIZE` ####

-Sets the default TX FIFO length.
+Sets the default Tx FIFO length.

 - [The size must be a power of 2 from 64 to 4096](https://docs.silabs.com/rail/latest/rail-api/efr32-main#receive-and-transmit-fifo-buffers)

 #### `SL_DIRECT_MODE_DETECTOR_PACKET_LENGTH` ####

-Sets the default packet length in bytes for both TX and RX.
+Sets the default packet length in bytes for both Tx and RX.

 - Set it according to the Radio Configuration.
 Fixed-length config only.